Komoé River: Course

 The Komoé River is approximately 759 km long.
 It rises on the Sikasso Plateau and in the Sindou Hills flowing south over several cataracts with several falls including the "Chutes de la Komoé" and Karifiguela Falls.
 Upstream of the Karifiguela Falls it is known locally as the Koba River.
 At it is joined from the right (west) by the Léraba River, whereafter it flows southeast and forms the border between Burkina Faso and Ivory Coast for some 60 km, before it enters Ivory Coast four kilometres southwest of the village of Balanfodougou.

 In Ivory Coast, it continues southeast, past the Comoé National Park, forming the border between its Zanzan District and Savanes District.
 At it turns south flowing through eastern Ivory Coast and emptying into the far eastern end of the Ébrié Lagoon complex and ultimately the Gulf of Guinea near the port of Grand-Bassam.

+Hydrology and Seasonal Variation

+The river’s flow is strongly seasonal, with high discharge during the rainy season and reduced flow during dry months.

+This seasonal pattern contributes to periodic flooding of wetlands and floodplain zones along its lower course.

+Ecology and Biodiversity

+The Komoe River basin contains savannah, woodland, and tropical forest ecosystems that support rich biodiversity.

+Its floodplain and surrounding regions include protected areas such as Comoé National Park, a UNESCO World Heritage Site known for its ecological diversity.

+Human and Economic Importance

+The river supports agriculture including cocoa, coffee, bananas, and pineapple cultivation in Côte d’Ivoire’s fertile regions.

+It is also important for fishing, transportation (in navigable sections), and rural livelihoods along its basin.